 Then you can ensure you haven’t overlooked anything, like certain user groups receiving access to data that isn’t relevant to them.
 You can also ensure that new Page Layouts do not overwhelm your team with too much information.
 This can slow down sales processes and cause your teams to make mistakes when entering data, which would require cleansing your Salesforce data.

 The easiest way to test Page Layouts and see how they look to different users is by logging into Salesforce and testing as the user themselves, so long as your account sharing rules allow it.

 Record Types vs. Page Layouts: Complementary Solutions

 Page Layouts and Record Types are used in conjunction with one another to customize the views of different types of users.
 While Page Layouts control what is shown on the page, Record Types are used to differentiate between different categories of users and to segment user groups for object page customization.

 Ensuring that the right people have access to the right information is critical for improving efficiency and minimizing frustration among your teams.

 Page Layouts and Record Types Play a Critical Role in Data Management

-Both page layouts and record types play a critical role in your Salesforce data management strategy.
-With customized page layouts, you can set and enforce the data points that your team will collect and utilize throughout the customer journey.
+Both Page Layouts and Record Types play a critical role in your Salesforce data management strategy.
+With customized pages, you can set and enforce the data points that your team will collect and utilize throughout the customer journey.